 Do you have a book club in your library?
 You probably do, and if you don’t, maybe this post will inspire you to start one.
 I’ve done many book clubs over the years, for students and for teachers and sometimes for both together.
 This post is about problems I’ve encountered with running book clubs and how I’ve resolved those issues with the No-Stress Book Club.
 In my mind, the “No-Stress” part really means no-stress for me, but don’t tell the students that!
 It’s no-stress for them as well.
 Win-win!

-SOME QUESTIONS TO CONSIDER BEFORE YOU START A BOOK CLUB:
+SOME QUESTIONS YOU MIGHT CONSIDER BEFORE YOU START A BOOK CLUB:

 - How will the book/s be selected?